suptalentdev/EthereumMiningCalculator/README.md

 ## What does what?

 #### Node.js
 We use node.js to run helpful dev packages, like the ones listed below.
+No node coding is required.

 #### Bower
 Bower manages third-party dependencies.